Baked bean sandwich

-The baked bean sandwich is a sandwich composed of baked beans between two slices of bread, which may include garnishes such as lettuce and toppings such as mayonnaise or ketchup.
+The baked bean sandwich is a sandwich composed of cold baked beans between two slices of bread, which may include garnishes such as lettuce and toppings such as mayonnaise or ketchup.
+It is particularly popular in New England.
+It is distinct from the classic British dish beans on toast.

 Recipes for a baked bean sandwich can be traced from as early as 1909.
-One book entitled Cooking For Two by Janet McKenzie Hill suggests such a recipe as a "substitute for meatless cooking", and is a much more elaborate sandwich compared to its most common manifestation today.
+One book entitled Cooking For Two by Janet McKenzie Hill suggests such a recipe as a "substitute for meatless cooking", and is a much more elaborate sandwich compared to its most common manifestation in the 21st century.

-Many early recipes describe essentially the same product that has become popular today, however in addition they incite elaborate additions of garnish and dressing.
 Hill suggests:

 Butter two slices of Boston brown bread; on one of these dispose a heart-leaf of lettuce holding a teaspoon of salad dressing; above the dressing set a generous tablespoon of cold, baked beans, then another lettuce leaf and dressing; then finish with a second slice of bread, a tablespoonful of beans, a floweret of cauliflower, and a teaspoonful of dressing over the cauliflower.

 The Boston-area version of the sandwich eschews toppings and garnishes, being composed simply of baked beans between two slices of Boston brown bread.